AdobeDocs/experience-manager-64.en/help/sites-developing/extending-cloud-config.md

   </tr>
   <tr>
    <td>componentReference</td>
-   <td>Reference path to a component to be automatically included in the page.<br /> This is used for additional functionality and JS inclusions.<br /> This includes the component on the page where<br /> <span class="code"> cq/cloudserviceconfigs/components/servicecomponents</span><br /> is included (normally before the <span class="code">body</span> tag).<br /> In case the of Analytics and Target we use this to include additional functionality, such as JavaScript calls to track visitor behavior.</td>
+   <td>Reference path to a component to be automatically included in the page.<br /> This is used for additional functionality and JS inclusions.<br /> This includes the component on the page where<br /> <code> cq/cloudserviceconfigs/components/servicecomponents</code><br /> is included (normally before the <code>body</code> tag).<br /> In case the of Analytics and Target we use this to include additional functionality, such as JavaScript calls to track visitor behavior.</td>
   </tr>
   <tr>
    <td>description</td>